ttiaraagustin/fooddelivery/README.md

-# Tomato - Food Ordering Website
+# 🍅 Tomato - Delicious Food, Delivered

-Tomato is a modern, user-friendly food ordering website that allows customers to browse menus and order their favorite dishes online.
+Tomato is a sleek, user-friendly food ordering platform that brings a world of culinary delights right to your fingertips.
+From mouth-watering main courses to delectable desserts, order your favorite dishes with ease and elevate your dining experience.

 ## Kelompok 12
 - Tiara Agustin (2208107010004)